-If there was an interim reexamination performed, the PHA must use the annual income from the interim to determine the family's total annual income, provided there are no additional changes.

-If the PHA did not perform an interim or there have been changes since the last reexamination, the PHA moves to Step 3.
-Formatted: Normal, Space Before: 12 pt, No bullets or numbering, Keep with next
+- If there was an interim reexamination performed within the last reexamination cycle and there are no additional changes, the PHA must use the annual income from the interim to determine the family's total annual income., provided there are no additional changes.
+The PHA may use verification obtained from the interim for this step. - If the PHA did not perform an interim or there have been changes since the last reexamination, the PHA moves to Step 3.

-© Copyright 2022_2022 Nan McKay & Associates, Inc. Page 11-11 Unlimited copies may be made for internal use.

-Step 3: If there were changes in annual income not processed by the PHA since the last- reexamination, the PHA must use current income.
-The family will be required to report their- income for the prior year and whether there have been permanent changes.
-If there are no reported changes to an income source, the PHA may use documentation of prior- year income to calculate the annual income.
-For example, the PHA may use the following documentation: EIV + self-certification (wages, Supplemental Security Income (SSI), Social Security, Formatted: Normal, Space Before: 12 pt, No bullets or numbering, Keep with next and unemployment) Current written third party verification from the source verifying prior year income that is dated within 120 days of receipt by the PHA, for example: is dated while 120 days of receipt of the rank for example.
-Year end statements t Formatted: Space Before: 12 pt, No bullets or numbering, Keep with next, Tab stops: Not at 0.5" Paycheck with year-to-date amounts --Tax forms (Form 1040, W2, 1099, etc.) If there are reported changes by the family or the PHA notes discrepancies between EIV and Formatted: Normal, Space Before: 12 pt, Keep with next what the family reports, the PHA must follow the verification hierarchy (described in Chapter 7)- to document and verify income.
+Step 3: If there were changes in annual income not processed by the PHA since the last reexamination, the PHA must use current income.
+The family will be required to report their income for the prior year and whether there have been permanent changes.

+If there are no reported changes to an income source, the PHA may use documentation of prioryear income to calculate the annual income.
+For example, the PHA may use the following documentation:

+- EIV + self-certification (wages, Supplemental Security Income (SSI), Social Security, and unemployment)

+- Current written third-party verification from the source verifying prior-year income that is dated within 120 days of receipt by the PHA, for example:

+- Year-end statements

+- Paystubeheek with year-to-date amounts

+- Tax forms (Form 1040, W2, 1099, etc.)

+If there are reported changes by the family or the PHA notes discrepancies between EIV and what the family reports, the PHA must follow the verification hierarchy (described in Chapter 7) to document and verify income.
 Exhibit 11-1 provides detailed examples of how the PHA calculates income from different sources at annual reexamination using the above method.

-PHA Policy Formatted: Highlight Formatted: Normal, Indent: Left: 0", Space Before: 12 pt, When income is calculated using a streamlined income determination or Safe Harbor Keep with next determination from a means tested federal public assistance program in accordance with PHA policies in Chapter 7, the above is not applicable.
-However, where the family disagrees with the PHA or other agency's determination of income or the PHA has other reason to use third-party verification in these circumstances, then the above will apply. verification in these circumstances, then the above will apply.
+When income is calculated using a streamlined income determination or Safe Harbor determination from a means-tested federal public assistance program in accordance with PHACOC -policies in Chapter 7, the above is not applicable.
+However, where the family disagrees with the PHACOC -or other agency's determination of income or the PHACOC has other reason to use third-party verification in these circumstances, then the above will apply.

-© Copyright 2022-2022 Nan McKay & Associates, Inc. Page 11-12 Unlimited copies may be made for internal use.
+Formatted: Highlight